-If you prefer to learn about HOW this study was carried out and the results obtained, go to the “The broccoli seed tea experiment”.
-You can find this post here.
+You can learn about HOW this study was carried out and the results obtained, by downloading this short technical note: “The broccoli seed tea experiment – results and interpretation”.

 Introduction: Compelling evidence by leading researchers supports the hypothesis that a contributing factor in the aetiology of Parkinson’s disease is age-related divergence from normal redox balance in brain cells.
 This divergence allows excessive oxidative stress and inflammation to damage cells and disrupt neuronal function.
 The equilibrium between oxidants and antioxidants is controlled by the transcription factor Nrf2, the master regulator of antioxidant responses.
 The the activity of Nrf2 declines with age, leading to greater levels of oxidative stress.